Laws of Motion MCQ for NEET

 Option c – concrete, tar, gravel, and mud roads

-(b) unable to change by itself the state of uniform motion
+(b) maintain its state of uniform motion

-(d) All of the above
+(d) all the above

-Option d – All of the above
+Option d – all the above

 (a) second and third laws from the first law